 There are only 4 net carbs of pumpkin puree in a this entire recipe, which is really not bad considering it makes 10 cupcakes!

-Store leftover cupcakes in the fridge for several days or freeze.
+Store leftover cupcakes in the fridge in a cup cake keeper for several days or freeze.
 If you won’t be serving all the cupcakes at once, keep the frosting separate in the fridge.
 Then, when you’re ready to serve, slightly warm the cupcake first, then frost it.

 These cupcake are SO GOOD when they are just slightly warmed.
 Don’t heat them too much or the frosting will melt right off!
 If you happen to want to skip the frosting, you certainly can and maybe heat the cupcake, slice it in half and slather with some butter, YUM!!